FreddyWordingham/Guide-Dev_Environment_Setup/chapters/Poetry/README.md

-# Poetry - Virtual Environments Manager
+# Poetry - Virtual Environment Manager

 Poetry is a tool for managing Python dependencies and packaging Python applications.
 It provides an easy-to-use command-line interface for creating, publishing, and managing Python packages and their dependencies.